-The Cookie Museum
+4. The Cookie Museum

-What started out as an online store in 2018 has since turned into a brick-and-mortar shop at Funan.
+What started out as an online store in 2018 has since turned into a brick-and-mortar shop.
 Before we go on, let’s get one thing straight.
 There’s nothing nasty about these calorie-laden, jumbo-sized cookies.
 We don’t know how they do it but each cookie is chewy, chunky and a tad bit crunchy – trust us, the proof is in the pudding.
 The flavours may seem standard for dessert fiends, but boy are they decadent.
 Take the Oh!
 Smores and Choco Bueno, for example.
 The former is stuffed with gooey marshmallows (break the cookie and watch it stretch), while the latter is mounted by a piece of Kinder Bueno.

-Here’s another ice cream parlour that puts out decadent molten lava cookies.
+Here’s an ice cream parlour that puts out decadent molten lava cookies.
 Cut your spoon into the cookie and you’ll get a sweet puddle of matcha or chocolate oozing out.
 Don’t forget to top it with a scoop of ice cream to add a little frost to the warm cookie.
 Oh, and the e-store offers more cookie flavours such as red velvet with cream cheese filling and chocolate chip with speculoos filling.

-Old Seng Choong
+7. Old Seng Choong

 Old Seng Choong, multiple locations including Clarke Quay and Marina Bay Sands

 We’re pretty sure there’s a Famous Amos store just a stone’s throw away from you.
-Or you could simply follow the heady scent of these crunchy cookies baking in the oven.
+Or you can simply follow the heady scent of these crunchy cookies baking in the oven.
 Get ’em by weight: 200g, 300g or 400g.
 Our top flavours would have to be no-nut chocolate chip, butterscotch chip pecan, and white chocolate chip macadamia.